Technician Fifth Grade

-Norio served in four of the 442nd campaigns: Rome-Arno in Italy, Rhineland-Vosges and Rhineland-Maritime Alps in France, and Po Valley back in Italy.
+Norio served in the campaigns of the 442nd: Rome-Arno in Italy, Rhineland-Vosges and Rhineland-Maritime Alps in France, and Po Valley back in Italy.

 While enroute home from the war on November 28, 1945, Norio was among the victims of a military C-47 troop transport plane that crashed at night near Auburn, California.
-The flight was due to land at McClellan Field in Sacramento and “plunged into a mountainside in rainswept darkness and immediately caught on fire,” according to the news report.
+The flight was due to land at McClellan Air Field in Sacramento and “plunged into a mountainside in rainswept darkness and immediately caught on fire,” according to the news report.
 The crash was blamed on a storm-caused power outage that made it impossible for the pilots to locate the airfield.
 The soldiers had been scheduled to sail home to Hawaii from Oakland the next day.
 There were eight fatalities, including the three-man crew, and 16 injured.
 Norio’s injuries were burns to his left hand and face, scalp lacerations, fractured ribs, and a lacerated left kidney.
 The injured 442nd soldiers were hospitalized at DeWitt General Hospital in Auburn.

 Aku eventually recovered and arrived back in Hawaii on February 5, 1946, on the troop ship USAT President Buchanan, one of 253 returning veterans.
 He was discharged on February 7 at an Army Separation Center on Oahu.

 For his wartime service, Technician Fifth Grade Norio Akutagawa was awarded the Bronze Star Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
 On October 5, 2010, Akutagawa was awarded the Congressional Gold Medal, along with all men of the 100th/442nd Infantry Regimental Combat Team.